ludomal/rapporteur_helper/README.md

 - List of TDs
 - Work programme

 ## How to use

-1. Set `meetingDate` in `generate_reports.py` to the desired meeting.
-The format is `YYMMDD`.
-For example, for the meeting starting January 18, 2023:
+1. Install required packages
 ```
-  meetingDate = "230118"
+pip install -r requirements.txt
 ```

+2. Update meeting information in `generate_reports.py`:

+* `meetingDetails`: place and date, example: `"Geneva, 18-26 January 2023"`

+*  `meetingDate`: first day of the meeting in the format `YYMMDD`.
+For example, for the meeting starting January 18, 2023: `"230118"`

 2. Execute the script

 ```